-This Open Access Plan is available to members in our FEHBP service area.
+This Open Access Plan is available to our members in our FEHBP service area.
 If you live or work in an Open Access HMO service area, you can go directly to any network specialist for covered services without a referral from your primary care physician.
 Note: Whether your covered services are provided by your selected primary care physician (for your PCP copay) or by another participating provider in the network (for the specialist copay), you will be responsible for payment which may be in the form of a copay (flat dollar amount) or coinsurance (a percentage of covered expenses).
 While not required, it is highly recommended that you still select a PCP and notify Member Services of your selection at 800-537-9384.
-If you go directly to a specialist refers you to another provider, you are responsible for verifying that the other specialist is participating in our Plan.
-If your participating in our Plan.
+If you go directly to a specialist, you are responsible for verifying that the specialist is participating in our Plan.
+If your participating specialist refers you to another provider, you are responsible for verifying that the other specialist is participating in our Plan.